 - Importing the image via image acquisition tools;

 - Output in which result can be altered image

-Image Pre-processing?is a common name for operations with?images?at the lowest level of abstraction.
-Its input and output are intensity?images.?
-The aim of?pre-processing?is an improvement of the?image?data that suppresses unwanted distortions or enhances some image?features important for further processing.
+Image Pre-processing? is a common name for operations with?images?at the lowest level of abstraction.
+Its input and output are intensity? images.?
+The aim of?pre-processing?is an improvement on the? image? or data that suppresses unwanted distortions or enhances some images? features important for further processing.

 .G ..
 C.C.Lim, “Overview of Cancer in Malaysia,” Japanese Jomal of Clinical Oncology, Department of Radiotherapy and Oncology, Hospital Kuala Lumpur, 2002.?